V-Sekai-fire/godot-visual-anomaly-detection/datasets/flux1-schnell-fp8/CharacterDesign-FluxV2/README.md

 - `microsoft/Phi-3-vision-128k-instruct`

-Create a character brief for a 3D concept art assignment.
+Could you create a character brief for a 3D concept art assignment?

 ### Start caption with